-- Treatment resistant depression

-- Bipolar affective disorder

-- 3.1 The nature of treatment should be discussed with the patient, including benefits, adverse effects, causes and signs of toxicity, so that informed verbal consent is obtained prior to commencing treatment.
-The risks of lithium in pregnancy should be discussed with women of child bearing age and advice given on contraception.

-- 3.2 Baseline tests should be carried out prior to commencing treatment:

-- ECG

-- Weight & BMI

-- Renal Function

-- Full blood count
+The patient should, be given a copy of the NPSA Lithium Therapy booklet.

-- Thyroid function

-- 3.3 Concurrent medication including non-prescribed medicines should be checked for interactions, e.g. NSAIDs, ACE inhibitors, angiotensin II inhibitors, diuretics (mainly thiazides), and psychotropics medicines.
+- 3.2 Baseline tests should be carried out prior to commencing treatment: - ECG for people with cardiovascular disease or risk factors for it - BMI - Urea & Electrolytes (Include sodium, potassium, urea, creatinine & eGFR) - Thyroid function - Calcium - 3.3 Concurrent medication including non-prescribed medicines should be checked for interactions, e.g. NSAIDs, ACE inhibitors, angiotensin II inhibitors, diuretics (mainly thiazides), and psychotropic medicines.
 Refer to Appendix 1 in the BNF for further details.

-- 3.4 Lithium should be prescribed by brand name due to the differences in bioavailability.
+3.4 Lithium should, be prescribed by brand name due to the differences in bioavailability.